twbs/bootstrap/docs/layout/grid.md

 - Rows must be placed within a `.container` (fixed-width) or `.container-fluid` (full-width) for proper alignment and padding.
 - Use rows to create horizontal groups of columns.
 - Content should be placed within columns, and only columns may be immediate children of rows.
 - Predefined grid classes like `.row` and `.col-xs-4` are available for quickly making grid layouts.
-Less mixins can also be used for more semantic layouts.
+Sass mixins can also be used for more semantic layouts.
 - Columns create gutters (gaps between column content) via `padding`.
 That padding is offset in rows for the first and last column via negative margin on `.row`s.
 - The negative margin is why the examples below are outdented.
 It's so that content within grid columns is lined up with non-grid content.
 - Grid columns are created by specifying the number of twelve available columns you wish to span.
 For example, three equal columns would use three `.col-xs-4`.